craffael/lehrfempp/doc/doxygen/pages/quick_reference_mesh.md

 [TOC]

 > [!caution]
 > The contents of this page is discussed in @lref_link{sec:meshdata}.
-Please read before using quick reference.
+Please read this section before using the quick reference.

 <!-- Mesh Information and Mesh Data Structures are discussed in detail in @lref_link{sec:meshdata}. -->